BR0kEN-/cikit/README.md

 - [Create matrix of virtual servers (droplets).](matrix)
 - Automated builds for each commit in a pull request on GitHub (private repositories are supported).
-- Multi CMS/CMF support.
-You just need to put pre-configurations to `cmf/<NAME>/<MAJOR_VERSION>` and ensure that core files may be downloaded as an archive for adding the support of a new one.
+- Multi CMS/CMF support (`Drupal` and `WordPress` at the moment).
+To introduce a new one, you just have to add pre-configurations to `cmf/<NAME>/<MAJOR_VERSION>` and make sure that system is downloadable as an archive.
 - Opportunity to keep multiple projects on the same CI server.
 - Triggering builds via comments in pull requests.
 - Applying [sniffers](docs/project/sniffers) to control code quality.